timjogorman/Multisentence-AMR-guidelines/training-document-walkthroughs.md

 ##### If this is your first training document:
 * Start by just reading the document.
 * These are just normal AMRs with additional, light blue "implicit" roles.
 Get used to reading them.
-* Note that wikified entities (they are in dark red) already have coreference chains, and those already have "Nickname" fields.
-You can change "Nickname" fields, or ignore them completely -- this is basically a way for you to label identity chains so tht they are easy to keep track of later.

 ##### What do these colors mean?